 Consider Remote Health by SafetyWing, health insurance designed for the remote workforce.
 It's a fully equipped health insurance that works for your entire international team and independent remote workers.
 No exclusions for pandemics.

-Last year I traveled to 15 countries on four continents.
-2017 was the best year so far and I met dozens of incredible people.
-This year, I’m taking over the Latin America where I’ll spend the first four months of the year.
+Over the years, I traveled to over 50 countries.
+2019 was the best year so far and I met dozens of incredible people.
+This year, I'm looking to build a home base.

 Whether you're looking for fellow nomads and tight communities, unique experiences, work-friendly environment with the fast and reliable internet, comfortable long-term living, budget options or something to nourish your soul these destinations have it all.

-I reached out to 30 digital nomads, location independent entrepreneurs and travelers and asked them to share their top picks for the best digital nomad destinations to go in 2018.
+Before the global pandemic started I reached out to 30 digital nomads, location independent entrepreneurs, and travelers and asked them to share their top picks for the best digital nomad destinations to go in 2020.